GauravJain28/ML-Assignments/README.md

 In this problem, we will train neural networks to classify two datasets- a binary class (Toy) dataset and a multi-class (Devanagri handwritten characters) dataset.

 For more details click [here](./A3-Neural-Networks/).

+## Assignment 4 : Convolutional Neural Networks
+The problem statement of the assignment is present [here](./A4-CNN/A4-PS.pdf).

+In this assignment, we work with Convolutional Neural Networks (CNN) and deep learning using the deep learning framework PyTorch.
+We perform image classification on two datasets- Devanagari handwritten characters dataset and CIFAR10 dataset.

+For more details click [here](./A4-CNN/).